statsig-io/launchDarkly_migration_script_template/README.md

 - The script calculates the pass percentage for Statsig rules based on LaunchDarkly's rollout weights or variation settings.
 - The script requires API keys for both LaunchDarkly and Statsig, which should be kept secure.
 - __Environments__: In Statsig, the hierarchy is designed with a single project that contains multiple environments, such as Development, Staging, and Production.
 Conversely, LaunchDarkly adopts an Environment > Project hierarchy, where each environment can be considered a separate project with its own set of feature flags.
 Adjust the environment logic in this script accordingly.
 (Open to feedback/pull requests on how to better handle this.)
+- __Defaults__: Currently, Statsig feature gates will always default to false.
+No default rules will be migrated from LaunchDarkly in the current iteration of this script.

 ## Installation